yyb9882/zk_hackthon/category4/README.md

 v11 += v15   // for v11, offset here is also 4
 ```

-Theres another type of offset add in blake2f.
+There is another type of offset add in blake2f.
 We call it `offset add with m`(only for v0, v1, v2, v3)

 For example: